-Rogers, Habas & Eisen, PC has extensive experience representing homeowners, material suppliers, small business owners specializing in specific trades, as well as large general contracting firms.
+At Rogers, Habas & Eisen, P.C., in Orangeburg, our attorneys have extensive experience representing homeowners, material suppliers, small-business owners specializing in specific trades, as well as large general contracting firms.
 Each of these clients has different needs and requires unique considerations.
 Our knowledgeable attorneys can advise every type of client regarding all kinds of issues pertaining to construction projects in both New York and New Jersey.

 When a construction project begins, the parties involved generally are not expecting to encounter issues with payment.
-Often contractors on a specific project will know each other, and may even have developed a solid business relationship.
-Sometimes, however, unforeseen issues arise that result in non-payment, even if your company has fully performed your obligations under the contract.
-Maybe the general contractor underbid the project, or the owner has failed to pay general contractor for your work.
+Often contractors on a specific project will know each other and may even have developed a solid business relationship.
+Sometimes, however, unforeseen issues arise that result in nonpayment, even if your company has fully performed your obligations under the contract.
+Maybe the general contractor underbid the project, or the owner has failed to pay the general contractor for your work.
 Even worse, maybe one of the parties is doing something improper and is looking to enrich itself at your company’s expense.
-There are state specific laws in both New York and New Jersey that can protect a contractor that has not been timely paid, but you need to know your rights and must act on them quickly.
+There are state-specific laws in both New York and New Jersey that can protect a contractor who has not been timely paid, but you need to know your rights and must act on them quickly.

 When a construction project begins, the parties expect the project to come to be completed properly.
 However, termination or abandonment issues may arise.
 A subcontractor or contractor may terminate a contract or abandon the project leaving a party in a bad situation.
 Our attorneys are well versed in insurance coverage policies and bond forms to secure the impacted party in cases where termination or abandonment exist.